 Don’t kid yourself that speeding isn’t dangerous.
-Britain’s most recent government statistics concluded that exceeding the speed limit or travelling too fast for the road conditions were the contributory factors towards 19% of fatal road accidents in 2018.
+Britain’s government statistics concluded that exceeding the speed limit or travelling too fast for the road conditions were the contributory factors towards 19% of fatal road accidents in 2018.

 It goes to show that, even if you’re not exceeding the national limit, you should be aware if you’re driving at a safe speed for the type of road you’re on.
 Consider reducing your speed at night, in poor weather conditions, and when the road ahead presents hazards (such as bends).
 Remember, you’re sharing the road with pedestrians, cyclists, motorcyclists and perhaps even horse riders.
 That said, driving too hesitantly or slowly is also potentially dangerous, as it can cause confusion and problems for other road users.